Arizona Employment Law AttorneysRequest your consultation

 Contact Our Non-Compete And Severance Agreement Lawyers

 If you are thinking about signing a non-compete and severance agreement, or if you previously entered into these agreements and are now leaving your employment, you may need an attorney to review your contracts.
-Contact an Arizona employment law attorney at the Zoldan Law Group PLLC to schedule a consultation.
+Contact an Scottsdale employment law attorney at the Zoldan Law Group PLLC to schedule a consultation.
 We will discuss what the agreements offer, the restrictions that the agreements place on you, and look to whether or not the terms are enforceable.
+We also offer legal services to clients based in Tucson, Seattle, and Scottsdale.